 Kari’s Travel Tip: Pack a spotting scope or strong binoculars for this stop.

-The nearby Tarcoles River is also excellent for birding, especially in the early morning or late afternoon.
-We saw scarlet macaws, kingfishers, herons and sandpipers in the area where the river flows out to the ocean.
+The nearby Tárcoles River is also excellent for birding, especially in the early morning or late afternoon.
+We saw scarlet macaws, kingfishers, herons, and sandpipers in the area.

 Day 5: Free Day or Choose One of These Wildlife Alternatives

-Use today to customize your adventure with one of these excellent nature-based experiences:
+Use today to customize your trip with one of these excellent nature-based experiences:

 HACIENDA BARU + ALTURAS WILDLIFE SANCTUARY

-A great combo for seeing rescued animals and hiking forest trails with coastal views.
-Both are located near Domincal, just south of Quepos (and not too far from where you went Whale Watching on Day 3).
+This is a great combo for seeing rescued animals and hiking forest trails with coastal views.
+Both are near Dominical, just south of Quepos (close to whale watching from Day 3).

-Hacienda Barú is much quieter than the big national park, but so rewarding.
-With 350 bird species on over 330 hectares of protected land, it’s perfect for bird lovers who want a slower pace.
-You can walk the trails on your own or hire a local guide.
-Or climb the canopy tour to get amazing treetop views.
+Hacienda Barú is much quieter than the big national park, but incredibly rewarding for bird lovers.
+With more than 350 bird species across 330 hectares of protected land, it’s a great choice if you want a slower pace.
+You can hike on your own, hire a local guide, or climb the canopy tower for treetop views.

-Then head over to the Alturas Wildlife Sanctuary – a rescue and rehab operation for injured or orphaned wildlife.
-They offer guided tours three times a day on Tuesday – Sunday (they are closed Mondays).
+Then head to the Alturas Wildlife Sanctuary a rescue and rehab center for injured or orphaned wildlife.
+They offer guided tours three times a day from Tuesday through Sunday (closed Mondays)

 RAINMAKER CONSERVATION PROJECT

-Less crowded than the national park, this reserve just north of Quepos features hanging bridges, waterfalls, and rainforest trails.
-Head to Rainmaker Park for a tour that includes:
+Less crowded than the national park, this reserve just north of Quepos features hanging bridges, waterfalls, and peaceful rainforest trails.
+A tour at Rainmaker Park includes suspension bridges, a waterfall swimming hole, a wood-fired Costa Rican lunch, and quiet jungle walks.

 ESQUIPULAS RAINFOREST BIRDING TOUR

 This is my favorite place to go birding near Manuel Antonio!
-A smaller reserve about 45 minutes northeast of Quepos, the Esquipulas Rainforest might be the region’s best-kept secret for bird lovers.
+About 45 minutes northeast of Quepos, the Esquipulas Rainforest feels like one of the region’s best-kept secrets for bird lovers.

-We visited twice and saw a rainbow of species—honeycreepers, tanagers, woodpeckers, euphonias, and even the rare violet-headed hummingbird.
-You can hike, or simply relax at their observation deck while colorful birds flock to fruit set out for them.
+We visited twice and saw a rainbow of species — honeycreepers, tanagers, woodpeckers, euphonias, and even the rare violet-headed hummingbird.
+You can hike the trails or simply relax at the observation deck while colorful birds flock to the fruit feeders.

 SAIL & SNORKEL CRUISE

-See the scenic coastline from a different perspective, with chances to spot dolphins and sea turtles while enjoying a relaxing sail.
-This sailing tour includes a stop for snorkeling at Playa Biesanz, an onboard meal and an open bar.
+See the coastline from a different perspective, with chances to spot dolphins and sea turtles while enjoying a relaxing sail.
+This sailing tour includes snorkeling at Playa Biesanz, an onboard meal, and an open bar.

-Beautiful, relaxing, and maybe a little indulgent — it’s a perfect way to bookend your time in Manuel Antonio.
+Beautiful, relaxing, and maybe a little indulgent, it’s a lovely way to wrap up your time in Manuel Antonio.

-Kari’s Travel Tip: If you choose the afternoon tour, you get to enjoy the sunset too!
+Kari’s Travel Tip: If you choose the afternoon tour, you can enjoy the sunset too.

 Monteverde Cloud Forest